Stocks rise globally on Fed; Greece still a concern

 "Greece is the best drama on TV right now, and we put the odds of a successful resolution at no better than a coin toss," Gayle said.
 "Clearly this has the potential to really increase near-term volatility."

-The MSCI International ACWI Price Index rose 1.0 percent on the day while the pan-European FTSEurofirst 300 index ended 0.2 percent higher, erasing earlier losses.
-The euro rose 0.3 percent.
+The MSCI International ACWI Price Index .MIWD00000PUS rose 1.0 percent on the day while the pan-European FTSEurofirst 300 index .FTEU3 ended 0.2 percent higher, erasing earlier losses.
+The euro EUR= rose 0.3 percent.

 In commodities, oil rose on the back of the weaker dollar.
-Brent crude rose 0.6 percent to $64.26 a barrel and U.S. crude rose 0.9 percent to settle at $60.45.
+Brent crude LCOc1 rose 0.6 percent to $64.26 a barrel and U.S. crude CLc1 rose 0.9 percent to settle at $60.45.

-Spot gold prices popped 1.4 percent in the best day for the precious metal since May 13.
-Silver was up 0.3 percent.
-Copper rose 0.2 percent, snapping its fourth straight daily decline.
+Spot gold prices XAU= popped 1.4 percent in the best day for the precious metal since May 13.
+Silver XAU= was up 0.3 percent.
+Copper CMCU3 rose 0.2 percent, snapping its fourth straight daily decline.

 (Editing by Nick Zieminski)